-Scott and I have been travelling together for nearly 5 years, and in that time, we’ve visited over a dozen countries together and almost every corner of the UK.
+Scott and I have been travelling together for nearly a decade now, and in that time, we’ve visited over 20 countries together and almost every corner of the UK.

-There’s no way we could have done all of that without murdering each other in our sleep without taking note of these couples travel tips:
+There’s no way we could have done all of that without arguing (a lot!) without taking note of these couples travel tips:

 2. Be okay with having personal time.